 Internal power dynamics within the United Farm Workers during the late 20th century are now under intense academic scrutiny.
 While Chavez is celebrated for the 300-mile march to Sacramento, his later years were marked by isolationism and the purging of longtime allies.
 Biographers have noted that his obsession with loyalty often led to the mistreatment of those closest to him.
 New reports suggest that several women within the union hierarchy were subjected to unwanted advances and coercive behavior.
 These specific incidents are the primary focus of the curricular amendments currently being drafted across the state.
 Further context on the UFW leadership is provided by reports that Dolores Huerta accuses Cesar Chavez of sexual abuse.

-Textbook publishers are monitoring the situation in California closely due to the state's enormous influence on the national educational market.
+Textbook publishers are monitoring the situation in California closely due to the state's large influence on the national educational market.
 If the California Board of Education adopts these revisions, national publishers will likely incorporate the allegations into future editions of history books.
 This would affect how millions of students across the United States learn about the labor movement.
 Changes to digital learning platforms are already underway to ensure that teachers have access to the latest verified information.
 The updated content includes interactive timelines that now feature the dates of the reported misconduct.

 High school history teachers are dealing with the most complex aspects of the revision process.
 Students in these grades often engage in critical analysis of historical figures and their motivations.
 Discussing sexual assault in a labor hero requires a high degree of sensitivity and factual accuracy.
 Teachers unions have requested additional training sessions to help staff navigate these discussions without alienating students or their families.
 Funding for these training programs is currently being negotiated as part of the next fiscal budget for the state.